 A giant congenital nevus is smaller in infants and children, but it usually continues to grow as the child grows.
-A giant pigmented nevus is larger than 8 inches once it stops growing.
+A giant pigmented nevus is larger than 15 inches (40 centimeters) once it stops growing.

 The condition may occur with: